aasadi-ai/Concrete-Project-Part-1-Naive-Approach/README.md

 8. __ML_Walkthrough: An interactive walkthrough of our ML project__

 ## __Usage__
-Follow along with __ML_Walkthrough__ or call main.py to runs the models and review their performance.
+Follow along with __ML_Walkthrough__ or call main.py to run the models and review their performance.